SeryogaBrigada/SimpleSystemUpdate/README.md

 This tool serves as "One-click update" button for Linux users.
 It performs the following actions:

-- updates mirrorlist (Arch Linux)
+- updating mirrorlist (Arch Linux)
-- checks for updates
+- updating pacman.conf from pacman.conf.pacnew (Arch Linux)
+- updating makepkg.conf from makepkg.conf.pacnew (Arch Linux)
-- performs update
+- system update
-- removes invalid/unsupported packages
+- removing invalid/unsupported packages

 > **Note:** [ipinfo.io](https://ipinfo.io/) service is used to determine the country code for mirrorlist request.